frickc3/nicegui-piccolo-session_auth/README.md

 ## Example NiceGUI Project using Piccolo as the ORM and Piccolo-api for session authentication.

+## Piccolo Session Authentication changes is to allow for ?nextURL= to be specified on redirect to /login/.

 1. Clone this repository to your local device.
     **git clone https://github.com/frickc3/nicegui-piccolo-session_auth.git**